CSBSJU/CSCI-130/files/labs/Lab07/Lab-I.md

    Laina Heikkinen*", then the output would be:

    ```
    Miss.
-Laina Heikkinen 3 26 7.93 1
+Laina Heikkinen 3 26 7.93 True
    ```

-   Next, change your program so that it displays `SURVIDED` if the passenger survived (instead of a 1) or `DIED` otherwise (instead of a 0).
+   Next, change your program so that it displays `SURVIVED` if the passenger survived (instead of a `True`) or `DIED` otherwise (instead of a `False`).
    Test your project for the following input cases and make sure that it produces the expected output formatted EXACTLY as shown below.

    \vspace{1ex}
    \begin{tabularx}{\linewidth}{|l|X|}